alisaifee/coredis/docs/source/compatibility.rst

 XREVRANGE
 *********

-Return a range of elements in a stream, with IDs matching the specified IDs interval, in reverse order (from greater to smaller IDs) compared to XRANGE
+Returns the messages from a stream within a range of IDs in reverse order.

 - Documentation: `XREVRANGE <https://redis.io/commands/xrevrange>`_
 - Implementation: :meth:`~coredis.Redis.xrevrange`